EazyML/eazyml-client/README.md

 # eazyml-client
 A python client library wrapper for EazyML's REST API.

+Supports Python 2.7 only.
+Python 3 support coming soon.

 Full API documentation can be found at https://www.eazyml.com/docs